Neosoulink/shadow-css/README.md

-# Work_Shadow
+# WorkShadow

 ### Une bibliotheque css

-Fais sur un coup de tête, c’est juste une petite biblio css qui m'a servie pendant un temps...
+I made it on a whim, it's just a little css library that served me for a bit times...